BkRqbbit/Learning/HTML/README.md

     <p>Use the command <kbd>help mycommand</kbd> to view documentation for the command "mycommand"</p>
 ```

+#### samp
+The `samp` html element is used to specify content that must be interpreted as the output from a computer program.\
+Consider that the browser will add some default styles, that you can change with CSS.

+It can be used in technical websites.
+To add a more meaningful content.\
+It was designed mainly for technical documentation.

 ### Ordered lists
 Lists are used to organize the information of your web page.\
 With ordered lists you can create a step-by-step guide in case you require to explain something.\